benfry/processing4/CONTRIBUTING.md

     * They are isolated enough that someone can jump into it without significant reworking of other code.
     * Ben knows that it’s unlikely that he’ll have time to work on them.

 * **The Old Repository** – There are also many “help wanted” [issues in the 3.x repository](https://github.com/processing/processing4/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
-Some of these are very old, so it may be a good idea to check in about the priority before putting in too much work!
+Some of these are very old, so if you're interested in one of these, check in about the priority before putting in too much work!

 * **JavaFX** – There are several [active issues](https://github.com/processing/processing4-javafx/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for the JavaFX renderer as well.

 * **The `todo.txt` File** – This is *not* a good place to start.
 It’s Ben’s rambling to-do list, and dates back to the very start of the project over twenty years ago.
 It shouldn’t be used as a guideline for work to be done, because there are lots of things there that are no longer relevant.
 Consider it the dusty attic of what’s inside his head.
 If you see something of interest there, open an issue to see if it’s still a priority, or how it should be approached.
-But also, there are *so many open issues*, which represent actual problems identified by community members.
-Those are by far the best place to start.
+But really, there are *so many open issues*, which represent actual problems identified by community members, and they are by far the best place to start.

 * **Style Guidelines** – Keep the [style guidelines](https://github.com/processing/processing/wiki/Style-Guidelines) in mind when submitting pull requests.
 If you don’t, someone else will have to reformat your code so that it fits everything else (or we’ll have to reject it if it’ll take us too long to clean it up).